 To get acceptance for the projected expansion of mining in countries with significant CRM deposits, a considerable improvement will be required in the environmental and social governance and performance of the mining industry.
-The relevant issues to be addressed include the equitable sharing between stakeholders in the value created by mining, with relevant issues for the host country and community such as local content and value addition, technology and knowledge transfer, employment and gender equity, respect for indigenous and other human rights, as well as environmental sustainability, especially in relation to biodiversity, water resources, waste and tailings management and greenhouse gas emissions31.
+The relevant issues to be addressed include the equitable sharing between stakeholders in the value created by mining, with relevant issues for the host country and community such as local content and value addition, technology and knowledge transfer, employment and gender equity, respect for indigenous and other human rights, as well as environmental sustainability, especially in relation to biodiversity, water resources, waste and tailings management and greenhouse gas emissions32.

-energy transition goals under the Paris Agreement, could at the same time cause detrimental effect on efforts to accelerate progress on Agenda 2030 and multilateral agreements on e.g. biodiversity32 and the Aarhus Convention33 on access to information, public participation in decision-making and access to justice in environmental matters.
+Essential economic activity to reach climate and energy transition goals under the Paris Agreement, could at the same time cause detrimental effect on efforts to accelerate progress on Agenda 2030 and multilateral agreements on e.g. biodiversity33 and the Aarhus Convention34 on access to information, public participation in decision-making and access to justice in environmental matters.
 Decisions about investments must therefore be followed by a clear understanding of conflicting goals, as well as environmental and social consequences.